GenericMappingTools/GMT.jl/docs/src/man/modules.md

 Axes titles and labels may be also set, taht is other than setting them with a *axes* string, using the keywords *title*, *x_label* and *y_label*.

+The figure limits is set with the *R*, *region*, or *limits*  keywords.
+Again, the full docs for this option are explained in [`-R documentation`](http://gmt.soest.hawaii.edu/doc/latest/gmt.html#r-full) but besides the string version, the numeric form *region=[x_min x_max y_min y_max]* is also permitted.
+The ``plot()`` function allows that a no limits setting, in which case it will default to the data's bounding box.

 ## Specifying the figure size

 Figure sizes are automatically set to 12x8 cm for basic case of Cartesian *xy* plots done with the *plot()* function but otherwise in general they need to be user specified using the *J* or *proj* or *projection* keywords.
 See the full doc at [`-J documentation`](http://gmt.soest.hawaii.edu/doc/latest/gmt.html#j-full).
-But if you really like to type keywords, it is allowed to not specify the size in *proj* and set the figure width using the *figwidth=width* keyword.
+For Cartesian plots one can also use the *figsize=width*  or *figsize=[width height]* keyword, where the dimensions are in centimiters.
+The array form allows also set *height* or *width* to 0 to have it recomputed based on the implied scale of the other axis.
+Use negative sizes to reverse the direction of an axis (e.g., to have y be positive down).
 If neither of these forms is used, the figure width defaults to 14 cm.